neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/SignalsAndSlots.rst

 The slot is identified by the class name and method name which should be called.
 If the method name starts with ``::`` the slot will be called statically.

-An alternative way of specifying the slot is to give an object instead of a classname to the ``connect`` method.
+An alternative way of specifying the slot is to give an object instead of a class name to the ``connect`` method.
 This can also be used to pass a ``Closure`` instance to react to signals, in this case the slot method name can be omitted.

 There is one more parameter available: ``$passSignalInformation``.
-It controls whether or not the signal information (classname and methodname of the signal emitter, seperated by ``::``) should be passed to the slot as last parameter.
+It controls whether or not the signal information (class name and method name of the signal emitter, separated by ``::``) should be passed to the slot as last parameter.
 ``$passSignalInformation`` is ``TRUE`` by default.